theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added new Model Conditions that reference the Rubble Model when DYING with the upgrade or using ability
 4. Heroic Missiles do not play sound effects when impacted
 	* Added DetonateCallsKill="true" to trigger the OnDeath effects
+#### Juggernaught
+1. Decoy Sniper Teams can be used to spot for bombardment
+	* Added CLONED state to be disallowed in Special Power
+2. Nod Shadow Beacons can be used for Spot For Bombardment ability
+	* Filtered out Shadow Beacons for Bombardment Special Power
 #### Behemoth
 1. When recovered by engineer, it plays the animation used to leave Warfactory after the getting up animation
 	* Changed model so only one is used for build and default state